novius/novius_renderers/novius_docs/autocomplete/readme.txt

             WARNING : will be overwritten if a specific callback is used ('data-autocomplete-callback');
 - 'renderer_options' -> 'populate_input' : optional
         Allow to populate the input "text"
+- 'renderer_options' -> 'insert_option' : optional
+        Add the ability to create content on click when there's no result.

 ===== Update options afterward ====